silksil/NOTES-CHEATSHEET/server/databases/mongooDB/testing/read-record.md

   // make it global, so we can access it everywhere let joe;

-  // First we create a user, so we can test whether we can fidn it beforeEach((done) => {
+  // First we create a user, so we can test whether we can find it beforeEach((done) => {
     joe = new User({ name: 'Joe' });
     joe.save()